slbabin/quiz/README.md

     - The Anton font was chosen for titles and headings.
 Anton is a bold and attention-grabbing font.
 It has thick letterforms with high contrast, which make it stand out on the page.

 ## Testing and Validation

+ __HTML validation__

 The HTML of the quiz was validated using the W3C Markup Validation Service .
 All pages passed with no errors or warnings.
- - HTML validation
     <details>
     <summary>Index page HTML validation</summary>
     <img src="assets/docs/w3c-index-page-validation.jpg">